Wasserstein Distributionally Robust Estimation in High Dimensions: Performance Analysis and Optimal Hyperparameter Tuning: Introduction

 \paragraph{Paper organization.} The paper is organized as follows.
 In Section~$2$ we introduce the asymptotic CGMT, and discuss how it will be employed in this paper.
-Then, in Section~$3$ we study the distributionally robust M-estimation problem, and prove that it can be brought into the form required by the CGMT.
-Subsequently, in Section~$4$ we present the main results of this paper, which quantify the distributionally robust M-estimation error in high-dimensions.
-Finally, we conclude the paper in Section~$5$.
-All the proof are deferred to the appendix.
+Then, in Section~$3$ we study the distributionally robust estimation problem, and prove that it can be brought into the form required by the CGMT.
+Subsequently, in Section~$4$ we present the main results of this paper, which quantify the distributionally robust estimation error in high-dimensions.
+Finally, in Section $5$, we numerically validate the theoretical findings, and in Section $6$ we discuss some exciting research directions enabled by the results in this paper.
+All proofs are deferred to the Appendix.